elmerdotdev/ciccc-oop-ts-typescript-lab-1/README.md

 # OOP and TS - TypeScript Lab Day 1

-Complete the 5 exercises by finishing the different systems and filling in the missing code.
+Complete the 5 exercises by filling in the missing code and finishing the different systems.
+Make sure to add more test cases if needed.

 ## Instructions